ahmadnassri/docs-engineering-matrix/tech.md

 ### Distributed Systems

-#### Junior
+#### Engineer 1

-> Developing an understanding of the application(s) they work on in the tech stack.
+- Developing a deeper understanding of slices of the technology stack.

-#### Intermediate
+##### Examples

-> Understands how the applications within their context integrate with each other.
-Developing a deeper understanding of slices of the technology stack.
+- Understands the dependencies between the microservices in the stack.

-> Developing an understanding of different techniques required for parts of the tech stack, for example data consistency, async tasks and availability of applications
+- Aware of the different microservices in the stack and their business domain (the Why and the What).

 #### Senior